Archiving for Unit4 Financials

 With any accounting or financial management solution, regular archiving helps you keep control over the size of your datasets, speed up processing times and ensure ongoing optimum software performance.

-In this blog post discover how archiving works in Unit4 Financials (previously known as Coda Financials) and the difference between the two types of archiving available.
+In this blog post, discover how archiving works in Unit4 Financials by Coda and the difference between the two types of archiving available.

 What are the Archiving options in Unit4 Financials?